Beyond the Green New Deal: Another climate cause is dividing Democrats

 The climate advocacy group 350.org is keeping a scorecard for 2020 candidates that grades them separately on their support for the Green New Deal and for "keep it in the ground" policies.
 "In order to actually achieve a Green New Deal, you have to transition off fossil fuels," Thanu Yakupitiyage, U.S. communications manager for 350.org, told NBC News.
 "It's implicit in the deal."

 Sens.
-Warren, Sanders and Kirsten Gillibrand have signed onto the "Keep It In The Ground Act," a bill by Sen. Jeff Merkley that would block new oil, coal and gas leases on public land and waters.
-Sen. Cory Booker, D-N.J., is backing onto a separate bill with Sanders that seeks "a mandatory fossil fuel phase-out" in the electricity sector by 2050.
+Warren, Sanders and Kirsten Gillibrand, D-N.Y., have signed onto the "Keep It In The Ground Act," a bill by Sen. Jeff Merkley that would block new oil, coal and gas leases on public land and waters.
+Washington Gov. Jay Inslee, who is running on a climate-focused platform, has said he supports it as well.
+Sen. Cory Booker, D-N.J., is backing a separate bill with Sanders that seeks "a mandatory fossil fuel phase-out" in the electricity sector by 2050.
 Sen. Kamala Harris, D-Calif., has tweeted that she opposes drilling on public land.

 The issue is set to be a major divide in the general election.
 President Donald Trump has regularly disparaged climate science and renewable energy technology, while pushing for an expansion of coal, oil and gas and rolling back Obama-era regulations.
 Republicans have made the Green New Deal an early focus of their attacks.